Screenly/cli/docs/CommandLineHelp.md

 ###### **Options:**

 * `-p`, `--path <PATH>` — Path to the directory with the manifest.
-If not specified CLI will use the current working directory
+Defaults to the current working directory
 * `-j`, `--json` — Enables JSON output

 ## `screenly edge-app instance create`

-Creates Edge App instance
+Creates an Edge App instance

 **Usage:** `screenly edge-app instance create [OPTIONS]`

 ###### **Options:**

 * `-n`, `--name <NAME>` — Name of the Edge App instance
 * `-p`, `--path <PATH>` — Path to the directory with the manifest.
-If not specified CLI will use the current working directory
+Defaults to the current working directory

 ## `screenly edge-app instance delete`

-Deletes Edge App instance
+Deletes an Edge App instance

 **Usage:** `screenly edge-app instance delete [OPTIONS]`

 ###### **Options:**

 * `-p`, `--path <PATH>` — Path to the directory with the manifest.
-If not specified CLI will use the current working directory
+Defaults to the current working directory

 ## `screenly edge-app instance update`

-Update Edge App instance based on changes in the instance.yml
+Updates an Edge App instance based on changes in instance.yml

 **Usage:** `screenly edge-app instance update [OPTIONS]`

 ###### **Options:**

 * `-p`, `--path <PATH>` — Path to the directory with the manifest.
-If not specified CLI will use the current working directory
+Defaults to the current working directory

 ## `screenly edge-app deploy`

-Deploys assets and settings of the Edge App and release it
+Deploys assets and settings of the Edge App and releases it

 **Usage:** `screenly edge-app deploy [OPTIONS]`

 ###### **Options:**

 * `-p`, `--path <PATH>` — Path to the directory with the manifest.
-If not specified CLI will use the current working directory
+Defaults to the current working directory
-* `-d`, `--delete-missing-settings <DELETE_MISSING_SETTINGS>`
+* `-d`, `--delete-missing-settings <DELETE_MISSING_SETTINGS>` — Delete settings that exist on the server but not in the manifest

   Possible values: `true`, `false`